Revealing the canalizing structure of Boolean functions: Algorithms and applications: Introduction

-Boolean canalization was first introduced by S. Kauffman~\cite{Kauffman:2004aa}.
-This concept was inspired by the concept of canalization in evolutionary biology~\cite{Waddington:1957aa} which is a measure of the ability to produce the same phenotype regardless of the variability in genotype~\cite{Siegal:2002wz}.
-Boolean canalization has been extensively studied in the context of dynamics of the Boolean networks~\cite{jarrah2007nested,Layne:2012aa,Li:2013aa,Murrugarra:2015uq}.
-Boolean nested canalizing functions have been shown to be equivalent to unate cascade functions~\cite{jarrah2007nested} -- a class of functions that show up in the computer science literature~\cite{Maitra1962,Sasao_1979}.
-Boolean nested canalizing functions have been extended to the multistate case where variables can take on more than two variables and the dynamics of networks with these kinds of functions have been studied~\cite{Murrugarra:2011aa,Murrugarra:2012aa,kadelka2017multistate,MurrugarraD21}.
+A canalizing function possesses at least one ``canalizing'' variable such that, if this variable takes on its ``canalizing'' value, then the output value is already determined, regardless of the values of the remaining variables.
+If the canalizing variable does not take on its canalizing value, but there is a second variable with the canalization property, the function is $2$-canalizing.
+If $k$ variables follow this pattern, the function is $k$-canalizing.
+If all variables are canalizing in this iterative way, the function is ``nested canalizing''; the Boolean AND function is such an example.
+Boolean nested canalizing functions have been shown to be equivalent to unate cascade functions~\cite{jarrah2007nested}, a class of functions that have been extensively studied by computer scientists~\cite{Maitra1962,Sasao_1979}.
+The concept of canalization has also been extended to the multistate case where variables can take on three or more input values and the dynamics of networks governed by multistate canalizing functions have been studied~\cite{Murrugarra:2011aa,Murrugarra:2012aa,kadelka2017multistate,MurrugarraD21}.

-The concept of canalizing layers was introduced in~\cite{Li:2013aa} in the context of nested canalizing functions.
-Later, a full stratification of the variables of any Boolean function was provided in~\cite{he2016stratification}.
-The layers format provides a unique way (up to permutations within the layers) of representing Boolean functions.
-The canalizing layers are related to the symmetry groups of the variables in a nested canalizing function~\cite{rosenkrantz2019symmetry}.
-The canalizing layers format have been used for quantifying the total effect of network perturbations and control~\cite{Murrugarra:2015uq,MurrugarraD21}.
+The concept of canalizing layers was first introduced for nested canalizing functions~\cite{Li:2013aa}.
+Later, a full stratification of the variables of any Boolean function into layers was provided~\cite{he2016stratification}.
+This layer structure provides a unique polynomial form (up to permutations within the layers) of representing any Boolean function and contains various important information about the dynamical properties of the function.
+For instance, the canalizing layers of a nested canalizing function are related to the function's symmetry groups~\cite{rosenkrantz2019symmetry}; all variables in the same layer are contained within at most two symmetry groups.
+Further, the layer structure has been used for quantifying the total effect of network perturbations and control~\cite{Murrugarra:2015uq,MurrugarraD21}, as well as for calculating exact Derrida values, a stability measure of Boolean networks, for networks based on nested canalizing functions~\cite{kadelka2017influence}.

-In this paper we present algorithms for finding the canalizing layers of a Boolean function.
-We also provide implementations of the algorithms in Python and in the computer algebra system Macaulay2 \cite{M2}.
-Although, our implementations can handle the functions of most published models, the problem of finding the canalizing layers in NP-hard (see Section~\ref{sec:np-hard}).
+In this paper we present multiple algorithms for finding the canalizing layers of a Boolean function.
+We also provide implementations of the algorithms in Python and in the computer algebra system Macaulay2~\cite{M2}.
+Although our implementations can handle finding the layer structure for most functions in published models~\cite{kadelka2020meta}, the problem is \textbf{NP}-hard, as we prove in Section~\ref{sec:np-hard}.